Start your workplace transformation today.

 The ability to create spaces that reflect different working styles in this way allows individuals to feel supported and trusted, ultimately allowing for a greater sharing of information and ideas.
 This was crucial for the Liberal Democrats, as they pride themselves on being a voice for those who don’t feel represented in government.
 Adaptable furniture solutions were introduced to allow for this flexibility.

-Ed Davey, Leader of the Liberal Democrats, added: “We are a forward-thinking party and we wanted our new office to reflect this and to show where we’ve come from, where we are now and where we are going as a Party.
+"We are a forward-thinking party and we wanted our new office to reflect this and to show where we’ve come from, where we are now and where we are going as a Party.
 The team at Peldon Rose really understood what we wanted to achieve with this space.
 The new office is a really welcoming, positive space and will be the perfect hub for our election campaigns in the years to come.”